Agile Marketing and Real-Time Optimization

 Choose one or two channels to test new ideas.
 For example, if your audience has shifted to Instagram or TikTok, experiment with micro-campaigns targeting specific groups.
 Learn quickly and apply insights to larger campaigns.

-2. Build strategies that evolve
+2. Build marketing plans that evolve

 Set a high-level framework, but leave room for change.
 Campaigns should have goals, but those goals might shift as new information comes in.
 For example, if influencer partnerships underperform, pivot to performance ads.
 Agility in marketing ensures you’re not locked into strategies that don’t deliver.